 Krawcheck, in her examination of the Queen Bee, delves into some of the causes of bullying at work.
 She surmises that a Queen Bee may be reacting to a difficult situation or unfortunate workplace dynamics; she may intuit that there can only be so many women at the executive table — or perhaps she simply cannot relate to challenges she hasn’t personally experienced.

-So what do you do if you encounter such a difficult coworker or boss (male or female)?
-How do you stand up for yourself in a difficult situation without escalating the issue — or stand up for others who you sense are the victims of bullying at work?
+How do you stand up for yourself in a difficult situation without escalating the issue — or stand up for others who you sense are the victims of bullying at a hostile workplace?

 A version of this article was originally published on Refinery29.
 Do you have advice about how to deal with "Mean Girls" or "catty" female colleagues?
 Join the conversation in our community and share your perspectives with other women in the workplace!